BIDS/datarray/doc/source/design_questions/issues.rst

 It might also cause less typos (parentheses matching) at the command line.

-Having separate labels and ticks input parameters would also leave the option open to allow any hashable object, like a tuple, to be used as a label.
+Having separate names and labels input parameters would also leave the option open to allow any hashable object, like a tuple, to be used as a name.
-Currently tuples have a special meaning, the (labels, ticks) tuple.
+Currently tuples have a special meaning, the (names, labels) tuple.

-Create Axis._tick_dict when needed?
+Create Axis._label_dict when needed?
-"""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""

-How about creating Axis._tick_dict on the fly when needed (but not saving it)?
+How about creating Axis._label_dict on the fly when needed (but not saving it)?

 **Pros**

-- Faster datarray creation (it does look like you get _tick_dict for free since you need to check that the ticks are unique anyway, but set() is faster)
+- Faster datarray creation (it does look like you get _label_dict for free since you need to check that the labels are unique anyway, but set() is faster)
 - Faster datarray copy
 - Use less memory
 - Easier to archive
 - Simplify Axis
-- Prevent user from doing ``dar.axes[0]._tick_dict['a'] = 10``
+- Prevent user from doing ``dar.axes[0]._label_dict['a'] = 10``
-- Catches (on calls to ``make_slice`` and ``keep``) user mischief like dar.axes[0].ticks = ('a', 'a')
+- Catches (on calls to ``make_slice`` and ``keep``) user mischief like dar.axes[0].labels = ('a', 'a')
-- No need to update Axis._tick_dict when user changes ticks
+- No need to update Axis._label_dict when user changes labels

 **Cons**